-We show that the energetic cost of freezing and unfreezing the interactions for a quantum dot system has an optimal energetic cost equivalent to approximately the charging energy of a quantum dot, E_C .
+We show that freezing and unfreezing the interactions for a quantum dot system has an optimal energetic cost equivalent to approximately the charging energy of a quantum dot, E_C .
 The energetic cost of freezing and unfreezing interactions can be estimated by considering a double quantum dot with two electrons.

-There are two limiting cases: the barrier potential going to zero giving one large quantum dot with two electrons; and the barrier potential being very high giving two isolated quantum dots each with harmonic potentials.
+There are two limiting cases: The barrier potential going to zero giving one large quantum dot with two electrons, and the barrier potential being very high giving two isolated quantum dots each with harmonic potential.
 In our quantum dot model, we consider the latter case, with a significant barrier.
 This assumption is reasonable since the preceding protocol for state transfer is in the regime $U \gg \Gamma$.